Frequently Asked Questions

 When you use the private service, are the reports private?

-Yes!
-The report is fully automated and no human reads your original work.
-The PDF you upload is automatically deleted from our server as soon as the report is emailed to you.
+We may read the report produced by our system for quality control purposes.
+However, the report will not be made public.
+Nor do we read your uploaded files, which are automatically deleted from our server as soon as the report is emailed to you.
 We keep the generated review on our server for two weeks in case you find there were any technical issues.
 After two weeks, the report itself is also permanently deleted.

 Who provides the large language models (LLMs)?